 How to Get There (And What It Costs)

 Arrive via Phuket (HKT) or Surat Thani (URT), then take a 2–3 hour drive to Kuraburi Pier.
 From there, it’s about a one-hour boat ride to the island.
 Expect the full journey from Phuket to cost roughly 2,500–4,000 THB; travelling from Surat Thani is often slightly cheaper.
 Plan your trip between November and April—outside of monsoon season—when seas are calmer and the island is at its best.
+The normal transfer to the island is by using a longboat.
+Expect to pay around 1000-1500 baht each way.
+The more people you can fit in the boat, the cheaper it is per person.
+When you book your accommodation, most places will offer to arrange the longboat for you, which is convenient, but be prepared to pay a higher price for the convenience.

 A Rare Island Ecosystem: Savannas, Mangroves, and Paperbark Forests